How Data is Aiding the Fight Against Ad Fraud

 Types of Ad Fraud and the Bots that Cause Them

-Why on earth can’t this be stopped?
+So, why on earth can’t this be stopped?
 Well, defeating ad fraud involves more than just shutting down a few fake sites.
 Even legitimate sites (with huge ad exchanges and fraud-busting teams) get caught in snares set by online criminals.
 These scoundrels are sophisticated.
 When they cook up fraud, they do it at the code level – something beyond your garden-variety marketer’s tinkering ability.

 Just how sneaky does ad fraud get?
-Expert Dr. Augustine Fou identifies two main types: impression fraud and search click fraud.
+Expert Dr. Augustine Fou identified two main types: impression fraud and search click fraud.
 At the heart of both varieties are “bots,” or software applications that run automated tasks over the Internet.